Prez to Prez

 MARCH 2021

-(alongside our Prez to Prez team Donna, Michelle, and Joy)
+Pat (alongside our Prez to Prez team Donna, Michelle, and Joy)

 What a treasure we experience as we walk through Great Lent!
 It’s our opportunity to reboot, rebuild, reconnect, and rediscover our faith and relationship with Christ.
 Year after year, through the gifts of prayer, fasting, and almsgiving we choose to surrender our time and energy towards developing a deeper connection with our Lord and one another.
 Lent allows us to stop and truly listen to the inner voice of God’s love.

+Let’s face it.
+We are in the midst of difficult times and tough circumstances.
+Many are still home-schooling, working, and trying to juggle so many tremendous challenges.
+What is God calling us to be the amidst these tumultuous times?
 Hopefully, we can be women of God who seek all that is lifegiving, lovely, and affirming.
 Let us grasp a little silence each day to listen to the inner voice of His LOVE and push away the outside voices of despair, division, darkness or worry.

-What do I need to surrender as I enter into Great Lent?
+REFLECTION QUESTION: What do I need to surrender as I enter into Great Lent?
 Is there something that is weighing upon me (over which I have no control)?
 Why do I think I am I holding onto it?
 What would be the result if I finally let it go and surrendered it to God?

 JULY 2019